hakavlad/memavaild/README.md

 ## Known problems

-- The documentation is terrible.
+- The documentation is terrible (config keys description and man page may be added later).
 - The ZFS ARC cache is memory-reclaimable, like the Linux buffer cache.
 However, in contrast to the buffer cache, it currently does not count to MemAvailable (see openzfs/zfs#10255).
 Don't use memavaild with ZFS.

 ## Install